AbdallaAlhag/Blogger/README.md

 First time using:
 -TypeScript
--TailwindCSS (disabled tailwind fold just so i can see the css for noob like me) -Axios
+-TailwindCSS (disabled tailwind fold just so i can see the css for beginners like me) -Axios
 -Turborepo (monorepo)